beached/daw_json_link/readme.md

 ./city_test_bin ../tests/cities.json
 ```
 ## Generating classes automatically
-Currently I have a another project https://github.com/beached/json_to_cpp that can output the data structures used in json data.
-Soon it will also output the interop code for json link.
+Currently I have a another project https://github.com/beached/json_to_cpp that can output the data structures used in json data along with the code to use this library.

+## Performance considerations
+The order of the data in the data structures should generally match that of the json data.
+The parser is much faster if it doesn't have to back track for values.
+Optional values where they are missing in the json data can slow down the parsing too.
+If possible have them sent as null.

 ## Differences between C++17 and C++20
 # C++ 17 Naming of members